 Once administered, Baqsimi works to rapidly increase blood glucose levels by stimulating the liver to release accumulated glucose into the bloodstream.

 Glucagon is the standard treatment in situations of severe hypoglycemia, but until now, all approved treatments have come in the form of an injection.
 Injectable glucagon has been available for several decades, but is not shelf-stable at room temperature and therefore requires mixing a powder and liquid with a syringe, which can be intimidating and prone to user error in emergency situations.

 Baqsimi was evaluated in two studies of 83 and 70 adults with diabetes respectively, during which a single dose of the nasal powder was compared to a single dose of glucagon injection.
-The FDA reported that Baqsimi was satisfactory in increasing blood glucose levels.
-A pediatric study of 48 patients with Type 1 diabetes also saw similar results.
+The U.S. Food and Drug Administration (FDA) reported that Baqsimi was satisfactory in increasing blood glucose levels.
+A pediatric study of 48 patients with type 1 diabetes also saw similar results.